 Co-sponsored by the Center for European Studies, the George L. Mosse Program in History, and the History Department at UW-Madison, the Zucker/Goldberg Center for Holocaust Studies, Yaschik/Arnold Jewish Studies Program, and the History Department at the College of Charleston.
+Part of the Spring 2022 Lecture Series.

-Join us virtually for the launch of The Virtuous Wehrmacht by David Harrisville, a UW Madison German History PhD.
-Hear the author give a 40-minute talk on his soon-to-be-released book followed by a discussion and Q&A led by Professor Thomas Kühne from Clark University.
+Join us virtually for the launch of The Virtuous Wehrmacht by David Harrisville, a UW-Madison German History PhD.
+Hear the author give a 40-minute-talk on his soon-to-be-released book followed by a discussion and Q&A led by Professor Thomas Kuhne from Clark University.

 About the book: